IUDataStructuresCourse/course-web-page-fall-2022/HW1.md

 ## Chapter 1 Textbook Exercises

-1.11 a b (proofs about Fibonacci numbers and summations)
+1.11 a (proof about Fibonacci numbers and summations)

 1.12  (proofs about sumations)